What are the laws?

 What about growing cannabis?
 You need to be medically authorized or licensed by the state as a cannabis producer.
 Without these permissions, growing cannabis plants in Washington state is illegal.

 While cannabis use is legal, there are still laws on where you can and can’t use it.
 For example, you can use cannabis in some private spaces, but you can’t in public places.
 That includes anywhere that’s in view of the public or has a smoke-free policy.
+It’s also important to note that while some people vape because it’s not as smelly as smoking cannabis, it’s still illegal to use cannabis in any form in public.

 Because retail cannabis is still a federal offense, it’s illegal to use on federal lands, like parks.
 Tribes, which are sovereign nations, have their own laws and may also prohibit the sale and use of cannabis on their land.